 History And Technology

-In the modern era, using energy is a matter of creating electricity but before the industrial revolution, humanity still needed power.
-Renewable resources fed that power in the beginning.
+In the modern era, using energy involves generating electricity.
+Even before the industrial revolution, humanity still needed power.
+Renewable resources provided that power in the very beginning.
 Wood was burned for light and heat.
 Wind and water were harnessed to grind grain and run the first factories.
 The advance of technology allowed people to unlock more powerful sources of energy, such as coal, oil, and natural gas.
 Later came atomic fission and the rise of nuclear power.
 These rich fuels burned hotter and lit the electric spark of the twentieth century, but they are by their nature limited.
 There are only so many years of nonrenewable resources like these left.
 But technology continues to develop and now humanity utilizes both renewable and nonrenewable resources to create power.

 The Rise Of Renewable Resources